 More power, more colors inside and out and Flying Color styling was how the Oldsmobile marketing department were describing their beautiful cars for 1955.

-Ninety Eight was top-of-the-line for Oldsmobile in 1955 and consisted of four models: a two-door Holiday Hardtop, four-door Holiday Hardtop, Starfire Convertible and the four-door sedan you see here.
-This is a lovely car that has traveled just 13,000 miles in its entire lifetime.
+Ninety Eight was top-of-the-line for Oldsmobile in 1955 and consisted of four models: a four-door sedan, four-door Holiday Hardtop, Starfire Convertible and the two-door Holiday Hardtop you see here.

 Interestingly, only the 98 had a true swept-cut rear wheel opening (interestingly, except the 4-door sedan).
 The Eighty-Eight and Super Eighty-Eight all used a rear fender skirt that was cut to give the appearance of one.